Fate Of Rare Twin Mustang Goes Back To Court

 Key Takeaways:

-• The CAF asserts it has a donor willing to fund the restoration of the F-82 to flying condition if they are allowed to retain it, while the museum cites federal regulations that prevent the unconditional transfer of military aircraft.
+• The CAF states it has donor funding ready to restore the F-82, which hasn't flown since 1986, to flying condition, while the museum cites federal regulations preventing unconditional transfer of the military aircraft.

 See a mistake?
 Contact us.